mcdrc/blog.md/README.md

 - [pandoc] -- to convert Markdown to HTML
 - imagemagick  -- to generate thumbnails from raster images
 - inkscape -- to generate thumbnails from SVG images
+- pandoc-citeproc -- for bibliography generation
 - pandoc [internal-references filter] -- to allow cross-references

-Bibliography and cross-referencing support is hard-coded into the script, but can easily be removed if installing the internal-references filter is too much trouble.
+Given that this script is designed for academic blogging, bibliography and cross-referencing support is hard-coded into the script.
+This can easily be removed if installing pandoc-citeproc and the internal-references filter is too much trouble.
 Just modify the pandoc command in `generateHtml()` at the top of the file as needed.
 Otherwise, the following should work:

     pip install git+https://github.com/aaren/pandoc-reference-filter.git